kennethreitz/responder/docs/source/index.rst

 - Automatic gzipped-responses.
 - In addition to Falcon's ``on_get``, ``on_post``, etc methods, Responder features an ``on_request`` method, which gets called on every type of request, much like Requests.
 - A production static files server is built-in.
-- `Uvicorn <https://www.uvicorn.org/>`_ is built-in as a production web server.
+- `uvicorn`_ is built-in as a production web server.
 I would have chosen Gunicorn, but it doesn't run on Windows.
-Plus, Uvicorn serves well to protect against `slowloris <https://en.wikipedia.org/wiki/Slowloris_(computer_security)>`_ attacks, making nginx unnecessary in production.
+Plus, uvicorn serves well to protect against `Slowloris`_ attacks, making Nginx unnecessary in production.
 - GraphQL support, via Graphene.
 The goal here is to have any GraphQL query exposable at any route, magically.